2023 United Cup: Qualification

-In exchange for being the host nation, Australia was guaranteed one of the spots reserved for teams with the best combined ranking if it would had failed to qualify on its own.
+In exchange for being the host nation, Australia was guaranteed one of the spots reserved for teams with the best combined ranking should they have failed to qualify on merit, though this was not needed as Australia qualified in the second combined ranking spot.

 Teams featured three or four players from each tour.

 Venues

 Brisbane, Perth and Sydney each hosted two groups of three countries in a round robin format and the host city finals in the first seven days of the tournament.
 Sydney hosted the semifinals and the final on the last four days of the tournament.

 ATP / WTA ranking points

 Entrants

 The main doubles and their alternates were announced on 9 November 2022.